Azure/autorest.python/docs/generate/directives.md

 Additionally, they all require you to specify which operation you would like to modify.
 You refer to operation using it's path in the swagger, and the HTTP verb it's listed under.
 So, if you were modifying the `put` operation under the path `/directives/polling`, your `where` part of the directive would look like `where: '$.paths["/directives/polling"].put'`

-Where they differ the conditions your custom objects need to fulfil, how you mark the directive, and how they change the generated code.
+Where they differ is in the conditions your custom objects need to fulfill, how you mark the directive, and how they change the generated code.

 The following scenarios all use the [directives.json][directives_swagger] example swagger.